Crypto Tax Netherlands: Ultimate Guide 2024

 Your crypto (and other relevant assets) must be declared in Box 3 (savings & investments) as they were on January 1st.

-What is the cost basis in The Netherlands?
+What is the cost basis accounting method in The Netherlands?

 Cost basis is simply the original value, or purchase price, of an asset for tax purposes.
-This value changes with each country, who have different ways of determining it.
+Each country calculates it in a slightly different way.

 In The Netherlands, the cost basis is determined by the value of your assets at the beginning of the tax year.
 More specifically, at 00:00 on January 1st.
 Even if the value of your assets were to go down by the time you pay your taxes by 1 May, the cost basis will still be determined by the value on 1 January.